dart-lang/site-www/src/_samples/index.md

 ## Interfaces

-There is no `interface` keyword in Dart.
-All classes implicitly define an interface.
+Dart has no `interface` keyword.
+Instead, all classes implicitly define an interface.
 Therefore, you can `implement` any class.

 {% prettify dart %}
 class MockSpaceship implements Spacecraft {